zkopru-network/wallet/README.md

 ## Development setup

-There are two options to using local `@zkopru/client` package without download from npm.
+There are two options to using local `@zkopru/client` package without downloading from npm.

 1. Using `yarn link`